 Unfortunately, this isn’t the only HMRC scam.
-Check out this handy page to find out more about how fraudsters impersonate HMRC to trick you into sending money here.
+Check out this handy page to find out more about how fraudsters impersonate HMRC to trick you into sending money.

 How to protect yourself against HMRC scams

-As mentioned before, HMRC would never call out of the blue asking for money.
+As we mentioned before, HMRC will never call out of the blue asking for money.